How to Reach Tirupati and Make A Comfortable Darshan

 Details of Trains To & Fro Tirupati from Various Major Destinations

 The above table contains the details of trains touching/originating/terminating at Tirupati station from various major rail heads.
-To find the timings and other particulars, just Google with the Train No. There are several other options as well trains to reach Tirupati, which you can search on the internet.
+To find the exact timings and other particulars, just Google with the Train No. There are several other options as well trains to reach Tirupati, which you can search on the internet.
 For pilgrims from Kerala and certain parts of Goa, Karnataka and Tamil Nadu, the best option will be a break journey from Katpadi and not Chennai.
 From Katpadi, it is just 105 km to Tirupati by train.
 It will be covered in two hours by Express trains and three hours by Passenger trains.
 For more information, please read my article "How-to-Reach-Tirupati-From-Kerala".

 The distance from Chennai to Tirupati is 132 km.
 You can also depend on trains to Renigunda as certain trains do not pass through Tirupati.
-And Renigunda is just 10 km from Tirupati.
+Renigunda is just 10 km from Tirupati.

 "Venkatadri samam sthanam Brahmande nasti Kinchana